gergo-nador/noita-explorer/README.md

 - Scrape data.wak file
 - Open folders and files in the client's operating system's file explorer

-Warning: The desktop features have been unmaintained, probably it is unstable, run it at your own risk.
+Warning: The desktop features have been unmaintained for a while, probably it is unstable, run it at your own risk.

 ### Feature request / Bug report